HKJPN/MD-WORKS-PROVENANCE/README.md

 ## Security and academic-integrity disclosure

-MD//WORKS Provenance does not guarantee:
+MD//WORKS PROVENANCE does not guarantee:

 - prevention of all cheating
 - proof of authorship